Also by Pauline Connolly:

 experiences, awareness and perceptions provide the back-ground of the

-therapeutic process, and the client’s awareness and reactions constitute the
+therapeutic process, and the client’s awareness and reactions constitute the foreground”

-foreground” (p.236).
-This ‘I-Thou’ dialogue, embodying authenticity,
+(p.236).
+This ‘I-Thou’ dialogue, embodying authenticity, acceptance, warmth,

-acceptance, warmth, self-responsibility, etc, helps the client to “ de-automize the blocks” (L.Perls in Rosenfeld, 1978,p.8)
+self-responsibility, etc, helps the client to “ de-automize the blocks”

-and develop his own support for desired contact or withdrawal.
-Yontef and
+(L.Perls in Rosenfeld, 1978,p.8) and develop his own support for desired

-Simkin, (1989) emphasize four characteristics of such dialogue: inclusion,
+contact or withdrawal.
+Yontef and Simkin, (1989) emphasize four characteristics

-presence, commitment to dialogue and dialogue is lived.
-Inclusion[7] implies
+of such dialogue: inclusion, presence, commitment to dialogue and dialogue is

-judging, interpreting or analyzing while simultaneously retaining a sense of
+other’s experience “without judging, interpreting or analyzing while

-one’s separate autonomous presence” (p.3).
 This is almost identical to

 Through dialogue and awareness – Gestalt’s primary therapeutic tools – the core